 Not everyone who is infected with the hepatitis C virus (HCV) will experience the disease in the same way.
-It’s estimated that about 15 to 25 percent of people infected with HCV will clear the virus from their body without treatment.
+It’s estimated that about of people infected with HCV will clear the virus from their body without treatment.
 Those who don’t clear the virus will go on to develop chronic hepatitis C.

 Without treatment, some will progress to end-stage liver disease within a few years.
 Still, others may not develop significant liver damage until decades later.